How to Make Pumpkin Puree

 Instead, look for the ones labeled “pie” or “sugar.”
 These are smaller (I generally use 2-lb sizes), creamier, and sweeter.

-Ways to use the puree:
+Ways to use it:

 Aside from sweet treats, the puree also tastes fantastic in a soup perked up with sage.
 I love using it for gnocchi, ravioli filling, enchiladas, and soup as well.

 Ever had it with pizza or chili?
 You’ll be surprised at how good it is!
-And yes, this also healthy and yummy baby food.
+And yes, this is also healthy and yummy baby food.

 Can you make this in advance?